Administrative Law

 Course learning outcomes

-• Identify the principles of administrative law that inform the review of administrative decision making in Australian law and apply relevant principles to complex legal problems
+• Apply the principles of administrative law governing the review of administrative decision making (including automated decision making) to analyse and resolve complex legal problems in Australian law.

 • Evaluate the legal frameworks surrounding the judicial and administrative review of government decisions to ensure legality, fairness, and accountability